TSEN4M/HAI-assignment3/EXPLAINABILITY_REPORT.md

 ### 4.3 Transparency vs. Explainability vs. Interpretability
 From lecture concepts:
-- **Transparency**: What features does the model use? ✓ Input form shows all 12
+- **Transparency**: What features does the model use? [x] Input form shows all 12
-- **Interpretability**: Can humans understand the model? ✓ Linear coefficients are directly interpretable
+- **Interpretability**: Can humans understand the model? [x] Linear coefficients are directly interpretable
-- **Explainability**: Why specific predictions? ✓ Feature contribution analysis explains individual predictions
+- **Explainability**: Why specific predictions? [x] Feature contribution analysis explains individual predictions

 ### 4.4 Global vs. Local Explanations
-- **Global**: "What is the model's overall strategy?" → Feature importance tab
+- **Global**: "What is the model's overall strategy?" -> Feature importance tab
-- **Local**: "Why THIS prediction for THIS student?" → Explanation in result section
+- **Local**: "Why THIS prediction for THIS student?" -> Explanation in result section
 - **Both Needed**: Global patterns help advisors understand the model; local explanations support individual case understanding

 ---